fostroll/toxine/doc/README_WIKIPEDIA.md

 so it supports its other methods (`titles()` and `templates()`) as well.
 But they stay as were, without any additional processing.

-If you need your *Wikipedis* dump blends in with some speech recognition software output, just use that [***Corpuscula***](https://github.com/fostroll/corpuscula) functionality:
+If you need your *Wikipedia* dump blends in with some speech recognition software output, just use that [***Corpuscula***](https://github.com/fostroll/corpuscula) functionality:
 ```python